Saturn47/Hybrid_crypto/README.md

 Summer Internship Project

 Requirements :
--> Latest version of python
+* Latest version of python
--> a code editor for instance Visual Studio Code
+* code editor for instance Visual Studio Code

 To run the code , follow these steps:
--> create a virtual environment
+1. create a virtual environment
--> install flask and other modules of python
+2. install flask and other modules of python
--> run app.py
+3. run app.py